Just 30 minutes’ drive away from Taiping in Semanggol, Perak is the family-friendly Bukit Merah Laketown Resort!

 Tip: They tend to do maintenance on the major rides when it’s not school holidays

-- Tropical Trek – Herbal garden
+- Tropical Trek – Herbal garden with medicinal plants

 - Pets Park – Small domesticated mammals